awslabs/duvet/specs/duvet-specification.md

 the section that contains this content.
 If the URL only contains a URL fragment then this content only exists as an annotation.
-Such comments are useful to use Duvet to manage implementation specific requirements that do not exist in a specification.
+The scope of such a fragment
+is defined by all the files given to Duvet analyze.
+Formatting such comments for Duvet lets Duvet track these implementation specific requirements and require tests/evidence of their correctness.

 The Meta: Locations for Annotations targeting specifications written in Markdown will NOT be identical to Locations targeting specifications written in IETF.